 Violet Soen is professor Early Modern History at the University of Leuven.
-She has a special interest in the political and religious history of the Spanish Monarchy, the Low Countries and France.
-Nowadays, she is investigating aristocratic networks in the borderlands between the Low Countries and France in the 'long' sixteenth century.
-Previously, she has been researching the Dutch Revolt and the sixteenth-century inquisition in the Low Countries.
+She has a special interest in the political and religious history of the Spanish Monarchy, the Low Countries and France, and their borderlands.
+Her fields of expertise include religious war and peace, inquisition and reconciliation, church-state relationships, book history, history of the universities and elite studies.

 After studying history in Leuven and Bielefeld, she obtained a masters degree in European Studies at the Université Catholique de Louvain.
 She gained her PhD in Early Modern History at the KU Leuven in 2008.
 After that she was Max Weber Research Fellow at the European University Institute in Fiesole, Italy.
 In 2010, she was appointed at the KU Leuven.
 In the spring term of 2011, she was a visiting fellow at the École des Hautes Études en Sciences Sociales in Paris, in the spring term of 2014 she is visiting scholar at Columbia University in New York.
 She did archival research in Belgium, the Netherlands, the United Kingdom, France, Spain, Italy and Monaco, funded by different research foundations.